Air Canada pilots decry 'embarrassing' pay gap with U.S. after Delta deal

 "Pilots in the U.S. have recently secured significant wage increases and other contractual improvements, creating an embarrassing gap with Canada," Charlene Hudy, a top ACPA union leader, said in a statement.

-The talks come as North American carriers are collectively recruiting thousands of pilots to meet growing travel demand following a pandemic-induced slump.
+The talks come as North American carriers are collectively recruiting thousands of pilots to meet a rebound in travel demand following a pandemic-induced slump.
+Air Canada did not respond to a request for comment.

-ACPA is in talks to possibly join the Air Line Pilots Association (ALPA), the world's largest pilots' union, representing more than 60,000 pilots in the United States and Canada.
+ACPA is in talks to possibly join the Air Line Pilots Association (ALPA), the world's largest pilots' union, representing more than 60,000 pilots.

-"We believe Canada’s pilots need to speak with one voice about our working conditions, which is one of the reasons we are currently in talks with ALPA," Hudy added.
+ALPA Canada President Tim Perry said many U.S. carriers recognize the importance of crew to their business model "by providing improved wages and working conditions for their pilots, in most cases far surpassing those of their Canadian counterparts."

 Some airline executives are concerned that hefty pilot pay raises will inflate fixed costs and make it tougher to repair debt-laden balance sheets.
 Delta has forecast a hit on its earnings in the first quarter as the pilot deal is estimated to drive up operating costs.